 2. BEAR ROOT METHOD: Seddlings are uprooted with exposed roots.
 No soil is attached to the roots.
 The seedling can be uprooted using a trowel making the soil crumble and disintegrate after plant lifting.
 In such way, the roots remain intact without damage.
 The method is more convenient and adviseable because it reduces bulkiness.

-3. CLAY SLURRY METHOD: Some seedlings do survey in moisture medium.
+3. CLAY SLURRY METHOD: Some seedlings do survive in moisture medium.
 Therefore, this method is useful.
 Seddlings are uprooted immediately and placed in a moist clay soil to prevent evapotranspiration.

 SOME TERMINOLOGIES USED IN HORTICULTURE